|On this page|

 output attributes of incoming work items if they have this file tag.

-Add Deleted Files as Output Files
+Set Deleted Files as Output

 Set the deleted file paths as the

 output of the outgoing work items.
+Otherwise the inputs to the node are copied to outputs.

 If this is off (the default), the node continues even if trying to remove a file causes an error (for example, if the file path does not exist).
 If this is on, if trying to remove a file causes an error, the node will error.